-Come to Koala® Center for Sleep & TMJ Disorders to receive top-rated treatment and care for your sleeping disorder.
+Come to Koala® Center For Sleep & TMJ Disorders to receive top-rated treatment and care for your sleeping disorder.
 Do you think your sleeping problems might be genetic?
 We can help you find the right answers.
 Request an appointment online or visit one of our clinics today.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep disorders come in a wide variety of forms, with some being common, affecting a few percent of the population, and others being rare, affecting a small number of people.
 While some sleep disorders have social or societal causes, others are hereditary and are passed down genetically from parent to child.

 Insomnia can be genetic and therefore may be hereditary (passed down from generation to generation).
 Scientists have discovered that some people’s genes increase their stress-reactivity which increases the likelihood of poor sleep and the development of insomnia.
 Unfortunately, poor sleep can interrupt the normal function of genes, which can create a negative feedback loop of sleep-deprivation.